jp-ag/wss-ctf/installation-guide.md

-# WSS CTF Challenge Platform
+# WSS CTF Challenge Platform Installation Guide
 Use the **WSS CTF Challenge Platform** to create Docker-based Capture The Flag (CTF) challenges using Linux.
 The platform consists of interactive menu systems for selecting and running cybersecurity challenges.

 ## Prerequisites